 What should I do during an earthquake?

-If you’re in your home, stay there and get under a desk or table to prevent objects from falling and damaging you.
-Stay away from windows, any fireplaces, or tall and heavy furniture.
-If you can’t get under a desk or table, move into a hallway or stay against an inside wall.
-Don’t run downstairs and try to avoid changing locations, especially if your building or home is shaking.
+If you’re at home… stay there and get under a desk or table to prevent objects from falling and injuring you.
+Stay away from windows, fireplaces, or tall and heavy furniture.
+If you can’t get under a desk or table, move into a hallway, or stay against an inside wall.
+Avoid changing locations, especially if your building or home is shaking.

 What should I do after an earthquake?

-No matter where you are, make sure that you’re keeping yourself informed of local information on assistance and any other critical information that can help you, especially if you’re not home or needed to evacuate.
-Lastly, remember that aftershocks are quite common after an earthquake and are often severe if they’re following an intense earthquake.
+Wherever you are, keep yourself informed about locally available assistance or critical updates, especially if you’re not home or needed to evacuate.
+Lastly, remember that aftershocks are quite common after an earthquake, and can reflect the severity of the earthquake.

 Filing insurance claims after an earthquake

-If you’re going to file a claim after an earthquake, document who you’ve spoken with, take photos of any damage your home, car, and furniture, goods, and items sustained during the hurricane.
-This will make filing an insurance claim much easier.
+If you need to file an insurance claim after an earthquake, document the adjusters you’ve spoken with and take photos of any damage to your home, car, furniture, goods, and items that sustained damage during the hurricane.
 Depending on the severity of the earthquake, you may be eligible for federal assistance and potentially state assistance.

-Remember that you’ll have to take out a specific earthquake insurance policy - which may be necessary in states that have higher risk of earthquakes (like California).
-If you just have a standard homeowner’s insurance policy, you may not be covered for any earthquake damage.
-Parametric insurance may also cover damage tied to earthquakes (and other specified events) but payouts are only delivered depending on a specific metric set by the policy (for example, how severe an earthquake is), and verified by a third-party.
+Note you’ll need a specific earthquake insurance policy, which may be mandatory in higher risk states like California.
+If you have a standard homeowners policy, you may not be covered for earthquake damage.
+Parametric insurance may also cover damage tied to earthquakes, and other specified events, but payouts are only delivered depending on a policy-specific metric, and verified by a third-party.